 - Another reason why we see entry level sports cars that have poor weight distributions is because they may be built off of a shared platform.
 My 350z for instance is shared with Nissan’s (Infiniti) G-Series sedans; a much more practical car.
 This platform probably has limits on how far the engine can be set back and so on.

 Note: I have found this particular post strikes a nerve in many of its readers.
 It’s amazing how many people have an almost religious dedication to the myth of a 50-50 weight distribution being absolutely perfect.
 Before you post telling me how wrong I am, please try to think how you first learned that a 50-50 distribution is ideal and if that source was creditable.
 Also, try to provide some proof or sources to backup your claims.
 Ad’s are dishonest, and magazine writers typically only have a degree in journalism and are more interested in the ‘feel’ of a car and not the ‘why’ or ‘how’.
-You should also know that every car that has won a grand prix or Le Mans race has had a rear weight bias since the late 50′s, and race cars have never looked back since.
+You should also know that every car that has won a grand prix or Le Mans race has had a rear weight bias since the late 50′s, and race car engineers have never looked back since.